Jazz Aviation: Fleet

-The Jazz fleet consists of the following aircraft as of January 2022:
+The Jazz Aviation fleet listed with Transport Canada (TC) as of January 2025:

-Bombardier Aerospace delivered the first of its new regional jet variant, the 75-passenger CRJ-705 to Jazz Aviation on May 27, 2005.
-The aircraft was the first of 15 CRJ-705 and 15 CRJ-200 aircraft ordered in September 2004.
-Originally, the order had been for 30 CRJ-705s and 15 CRJ-200s but was changed to 15 and 15, subsequently, 15 Embraer E175 aircraft were added to the Air Canada mainline fleet.
-A 16th CRJ-705 was added to replace a CRJ-100 which was written off.
+Bombardier Aerospace delivered the first of its new regional jet variant, the 75-passenger Bombardier CRJ705 to Jazz Aviation on May 27, 2005.
+The aircraft was the first of 15 CRJ705 and 15 Bombardier CRJ200 aircraft ordered in September 2004.
+Originally, the order had been for 30 CRJ705s and 15 CRJ200s but was changed to 15 and 15, subsequently, 15 Embraer 175 aircraft were added to the Air Canada mainline fleet.
+A 16th CRJ705 was added to replace a CRJ100 which was written off.
 The new aircraft undertook its first revenue-earning flight on June 1, 2005, from Calgary to Houston.
-In mid-2006, the last Air Canada CRJ-100 was transferred to Jazz.
+In mid-2006, the last Air Canada CRJ100 was transferred to Jazz.

-On February 9, 2010, Jazz Aviation announced that it had finalized an agreement with Bombardier Commercial Aircraft for 15 Q400 NextGen turboprops with options for an additional 15 aircraft with deliveries to start in May 2011.
+On February 9, 2010, Jazz Aviation announced that it had finalized an agreement with Bombardier Commercial Aircraft for 15 Q400 NextGen turboprops, with options for an additional 15 aircraft with deliveries to start in May 2011.
 They were to be configured in a 74-passenger, all-economy layout.
-The Q400s were used to replace older CRJ-100/200 models which were returned to lessor.
+The Q400s were used to replace older CRJ100/200 models which were returned to lessor.
 The Q400s were delivered in the new Air Canada Express paint scheme and were the first aircraft in the Jazz fleet to have the Air Canada Express branding.

-On April 26, 2016, Jazz Aviation announced that the remaining CRJ-705 aircraft would be converted to CRJ-900s.
+On April 26, 2016, Jazz Aviation announced that the remaining CRJ705 aircraft would be converted to CRJ900s.

 On January 14, 2019, Chorus Aviation, the parent company of Jazz Aviation, announced an extension to its Capacity Purchase Agreement (CPA) with Air Canada until 2035.
-Along with the extension of the CPA, 14 additional CRJ-900 aircraft would be acquired, the first five of which would be sourced by Air Canada from SkyWest Airlines.
+Along with the extension of the CPA, 14 additional CRJ900 aircraft would be acquired, the first five of which would be sourced by Air Canada from SkyWest Airlines.

 In 2021, Air Canada Express consolidated all of its regional flying to Jazz and transferred a fleet of Embraer 175 regional jets to the company from Sky Regional Airlines.